bjango/Bjango-Templates/Help/Icon Sizes.md

 Full specs for tvOS app icons can be found on [Apple’s developer site](https://developer.apple.com/tvos/human-interface-guidelines/icons-and-images/).-----
 ### Apple Watch (watchOS)Screen pixel densities: 2× for the device, 2× and 3× for the app icons displayed on iPhones.
 Masked: Yes, to a circle.
+Transparency: Not allowed.

 | Size in pixels | Pixel densities | Uses |
 |----------------|-----------------|------|